awsdocs/vm-import-export-user-guide/doc_source/vmie_prereqs.md

 ## Required Permissions for IAM Users<a name="iam-permissions-image"></a>

-If you're logged on as an AWS Identity and Access Management \(IAM\) user, you'll need the following permissions in your IAM policy to use VM Import/Export:
+If you're logged in as an AWS Identity and Access Management \(IAM\) user, you'll need the following permissions in your IAM policy to use VM Import/Export:

 ```
 {